asiventsev/project2redmine/README.md

 To get msp project ready for publishing to Redmine or updating already published:
 1. Choose Task custom text field for Redmine task ID, for example Text1.
 2. Put 0 in this field for tasks to be published to Redmine.
-3. Choose Resource custom text field for email, for example, Text1.
+3. Choose Resource custom text field for Redmine team member ID, for example, Text1.
-(Email will be used to identify Redmine customers which correspond to MSP resources.)
+(ID will be used to identify Redmine project team members which correspond to MSP resources.)
-4. Set emails for resources to be used in Redmine as team members.
+4. Set IDs for resources to be used in Redmine as team members.
+(Redmine team membership IDs are to be used.
+One could obtain these IDs from team members list in the Redmine project settings, for example, from URLs of Edit button.
+Of course, you should add all necessary members to project team after P2R wil create the project.)
 5. Create special task in MSP project named 'Redmine Synchronization' and put Redmine synchronization settings to its Notes in YAML format according to the example: